This post may contain affiliate links. Read my full disclosure policy.

 Thich Nhat Hanh~

-This Cauliflower Leek Soup with Toasted Pine Nut and Sage Crumble is a simple mixture of torn bread, pine nuts, fresh sage and garlic, quickly toasted in a skillet, right on the stove top.
+The crispy savory Pine Nut Crumble is a simple mixture of bread crumbs pine nuts, fresh sage and garlic, quickly toasted in a skillet, right on the stovetop.
 Think of the crumble topping like upscale “croutons” that give this soup something extra special.

-Cauliflower Leek Soup with Sage & Pine nut Crumble
+Creamy Cauliflower Soup with Garlic and Sage

 - Prep Time: 10 mins